cedricdelpoux/gatsby-source-google-docs/README.md

 ### Generate a token file

-Run `yarn dev` to generate a token file.
+Run `gatsby develop` to generate a token file.

 > `token_path` can be customized in the configuration object.